-(1) In Benin, student achievement data are collected at the national level through exams.
-All high-performing education systems ensure that there are enough student data to inform teaching and policy.
+(1) In Côte d'Ivoire, student achievement data are collected at the national level through exams.
+All highperforming education systems ensure that there are enough student data to inform teaching and policy.
 These data ensure that three main functions are fulfilled: (1) There is a system to collect relevant and complete data on student achievement regularly; (2) There is a mechanism for public authorities to access these to inform policy; and (3) There is a mechanism to feed these data back to the school level, so that teachers can use the data to improve classroom practice.
-In Benin, national student assessments are administered to students after completion of grades six, 10, and 13.
+In Côte d'Ivoire, national student assessments are administered to students after the age of 12.
+There are four different annual exams: entry exam for the first year of secondary school, tests for the first and second cycles of secondary school, and an exam to obtain the general certificate of education.
 These assessments are sample-based, rather than covering all students, and student learning data are not be linked to teacher information.
-While the information collected through the national assessments may be useful for diagnosing the overall performance of the system, because it covers only a sample of schools it may not help the government to identify the schools and teachers that need additional support, nor help most teachers to evaluate and adjust their own practice.
+While the information collected through the national assessments may be useful for diagnosing the overall performance of the system, because it covers only a sample of schools, it may not help the government to identify the schools and teachers that need additional support, nor help most teachers to evaluate and adjust their own practice.

-- (2) Teachers in Benin are required to participate in both internal and external evaluations.
-Many high-performing systems have multiple mechanisms in place to monitor teachers, including internal evaluations.
+- (2) Teachers in Côte d'Ivoire are required to participate in an external evaluation but not in internal evaluations.
+By contrast, many high-performing systems have multiple mechanisms in place to monitor teachers, including internal evaluations.
+At present, the Ministry of Public Administrative Reform tracks teachers over time, but the ministry does not monitor teacher performance over time.
 High-performing countries often have multiple systems for managing teacher information, with teachers assigned individual identification numbers that allow countries to track their performance over time.
-This is one additional way of ensuring teacher accountability. - (3) In Benin, teachers are assessed based on their knowledge of the subject matter they teach, their methods for assessing students in the classroom, and the academic achievement of their students.
+This is one additional way of ensuring teacher accountability. - (3) In Côte d'Ivoire, teachers are assessed based on their knowledge of the subject matter they teach, their teaching methods, and their methods for assessing students in the classroom.
 Research suggests that no single method of evaluating teacher performance is fail-safe.
 Most high-performing systems conduct teacher evaluations using a multiplicity of mechanisms of data collection and varied criteria for assessment (Figure 7).